ckurdziel/ckurdziel.github.com/about.md

 sidebar_sort_order: 1
 tags: [about, me, chris kurdziel]
 ---
 Hi, I'm Chris.
-I am an early stage investor and advisor.
-I'm based in NYC, but I'm most at home on the internet.
+I am currently a Partner at [Mirana Ventures](https://www.mirana.xyz/) investing at the intersection of crypto and games.
+I live in the NYC area, but I'm most at home on the internet.

-As an investor, I was most recently leading gaming and creative technology investments for [Samsung NEXT Ventures][0], Samsung Electronics' early stage venture capital arm, in NYC.
+Prior to joining Mirana, I led gaming and creative technology investments for [Samsung NEXT Ventures][0], Samsung Electronics' early stage venture capital arm.
 I am also a Venture Partner and Advisor to [Joyance Partners][1] & [SocialStarts](http://socialstarts.com).
-You can read more about my investments [here][8].
+You can read more about some of the companies I have worked with [here][8].

-Before I became an investor, I was a Director of Product at [Vimeo][2] & VHX helping video creators monetize and distribute their video online.
+Before I became an investor, I worked to help video creators monetize and distribute their video online at [Vimeo][2] & VHX.tv (acquired by Vimeo).
 Before that, I worked with the R&D team at Samsung and some the world's best content partners to re-imagine Samsung’s smart TV platform.
 My startup origins date back to 2011, when I moved to New York to build [Shelby.tv][3] (TechStars NY '11) with some talented people.
 Our team was acquired by Samsung in 2014 to help build the future of TV.

-I've been fortunate to learn from a supportive bunch of people in tech (most of whom I met on Twitter) and went to school at [Vanderbilt][4] and [Cornell][5].
-I also worked in [healthcare][7] for a few years.

-I'm a native New Yorker, have lived in 6 states and been to all 50.
-I occasionally play DOTA2, so if you play, hit me up on Twitter for a game!

 I don't like writing about myself in the third person, but if you need a formal bio of me, you can [find it here](/bio/).

 ## Interests

-I have found two guiding themes in my career and in investments that naturally catch my eye.
+I have found two guiding themes in my career and in investments.
 If you ever want to talk about these with me, please reach out on Twitter!

 ### Networked creativity
 I grew up on the internet and through it I discovered P2P technology, gaming, my favorite music, some of my best friends, and some really compelling ideas.
 As I have grown older, I have traced my love of learning and technology back to a belief that access to these networks and communities I found via the internet was instrumental in my own personal growth.